The 3 Faces Of Chinese Globalization

 So, this is the first face.

 However, the Chinese leaders also maintained a second face…the face of opening up to world trade and financial markets.
-Perhaps the best known efforts here relate to the advancement of the Chinese currency, the Yuan, and the attempts to get the International Monetary Fund to allow the Yuan to be used as a reserve currency, worldwide, thereby joining the US dollar, the British pound, the Euro of the eurozone, and the Japanese yen.
+Perhaps the best known efforts here relate to the advancement of the Chinese currency, the Yuan, and the attempts to get the International Monetary Fund to allow the Yuan to be used as a reserve currency, worldwide, thereby joining the US Dollar, the British Pound, the Euro of the eurozone, and the Japanese Yen.

-China has also opened up its financial markets more and even though the environment is not everything we might wish, the times are changing here.
+China has also opened up its financial markets more, and even though the environment is not everything we might wish, the times are changing here.

 And, there are the Chinese inroads into rest of the world in big business, in commodity markets and so forth.